syncfusion-content/asp.netmvc-docs/aspnetmvc/Grid/Print-Grid.md

 ![](Print-Grid_images/Print_img1.png)

-## Page Setup
+## Page setup

-Some of print options are not configurable through JavaScript code.
-You need to customize layout, paper size, margins options through browser's page setup dialog.
+Some of the print options are not configurable through JavaScript code.
+You need to customize layout, paper size and margins options through browser's page setup dialog.
 Please find the following guidelines link to browser page setup.

 * [Chrome](https://support.google.com/chrome/answer/1379552?hl=en)
 * [Firefox](https://support.mozilla.org/en-US/kb/how-print-web-pages-firefox)
 * [Safari](http://www.mintprintables.com/print-tips/adjust-margins-osx/)
 * [IE](http://www.helpteaching.com/help/print/index.htm)

-## Print on external Button Click
+## Print on external button click

-By default, the Grid can be print from toolbar.
-To print from external button action, you need to call the grid's `print()` method from required button event.
+By default, the grid can be print from toolbar.
+To print from external button action, you need to call the grid's `print()` method from the required button event.

 {% tabs %}